 On this guided tour you’ll get to know Amália Rodrigues even better, as well as how she lived.
 On the visit to her House-Museum, you’ll find out everything.

-Opening her home to the public was one of Amália Rodrigues’ greatest wishes.
-This goal was realized on July 23, 2001, when it was transformed into a House-Museum to share her most personal and intimate side with all her fans and onlookers.
+Opening her home to the public was one of Amália Rodrigues’ greatest desires, a goal that was realized on July 23, 2001, when it was transformed into a House-Museum to share her most personal and intimate side with all her fans and onlookers.

 Address: Rua de São Bento 193